 Academic Year - An academic year requires a minimum of 30 weeks of instructional time for a program that measures its length in credit hours or a minimum of 26 weeks of instructional time for a program that measures its length in clock hours.
-For an undergraduate program, a year is at least 24 semester or trimester hours, or 36 quarter hours for a course of study that measures its program length in clock hours.
+For an undergraduate program, a year is at least 24 semester or trimester hours, or 36 quarter hours for a course of study that measures its program length in credit hours or 900 clock hours for a course of study that measures its program length in clock hours.
 All programs must define an academic year that conforms to the minimum requirements even if the program itself is shorter than those minimum requirements.